 Professional Dutch Football Manager, Joost de Wit, Shares Experience in Sport Management

-Students at Wittenborg University of Applied Sciences recently had the honour of a lecture from professional Dutch football manager, Joost de Wit, who has a big footprint in the business of sport in the Netherlands.
+Students at WUAS recently had the honour of a lecture from professional Dutch football manager, Joost de Wit, who has a big footprint in the business of sport in the Netherlands.
 As guest lecturer, De Wit spoke online to students about sports in the global marketplace and specifically branding in the English Premier League.

 De Wit has had an interesting career path: after two years as project manager at PSV Eindhoven, he became CEO at RKC Waalwijk and the club reached the finals of the play-offs for European football, causing quite a sensation.
 The football industry took notice of De Wit's success and in 2013 he became the CEO of Vitesse Arnhem.
 Currently, he is working on several international sports consultancy projects, including some within the UEFA ASSIST programme.
 He also teaches at the Johan Cruyff Institute.